Abhi09jeet2000/Employee-REST-API/README.md

 # Employee REST API
 Exposing Rest Api with help of Spring Boot (Java Framework) , Hibernate and MySQL.
 This Api is will used Postman as its client.
-This Api can perform CRUD Operations
+This Api can perform CRUD Operations.

 Here,
  CREATE  will use # POST method.